14 Sights in Asti, Italy (with Map and Images)

 Show sight on map

-The Diocesan Sanctuary of the Beata Vergine del Portone, more commonly called by the Asti Madonna del Portone, or also, in the liturgical Latin Porta Paradisi, is a Catholic church, built by incorporating the door of the walls of the ancient village of San Marco, on which the primitive church was then built, whose small apse is now incorporated into the current sanctuary.
+The diocesan sanctuary of the Blessed Virgin of the door, more commonly called by the Astigiani Madonna del Portone, or also, in the Latin liturgical Porta Paradisi, is a Catholic church, built by incorporating the door of the walls of the ancient village of San Marco, on which it came Then built the primitive church, whose small apse is now incorporated into the current sanctuary.

 Wikipedia: Chiesa e santuario di Nostra Signora Porta Paradisi (IT)